CODE-MNA/leaderboard-server/README.md

 ## Features
 Lets API Consumers attain data about highscores player have made in my games (My games can integrate will this api).

+## Technologies Used in the backend
+- NodeJS
+- MySQL

 ## Future Ideas of Improving the system
 - Deployed on the cloud
 - Events Integration, sending events such as new highscore, players can subscribe to specific games/levels